Reginald Purdell

 Reginald Purdell (4 November 1896 – 22 April 1953) was an English actor and screenwriter who appeared in over 40 films between 1930 and 1951.
-During the same period he also contributed to the screenplays of 15 feature films, such as The Dark Tower, and had a brief foray into directing with two films in 1937.
+During the same period, he also contributed to the screenplays of 15 feature films, such as The Dark Tower, and had a brief foray into directing with two films in 1937.

 Early life

 Purdell was born in Clapham, London, the son of Charles William Grasdorff by his marriage to Mary Ann Piddill.
-At the 1881 census a few weeks after the marriage the couple was living in Monmouthshire and his father stated his name as Carl H. W. Grasdorff, giving his place of birth as Germany, about 1844, while his mother gave hers as Cardiff, about 1857.
+At the 1881 census, a few weeks after the marriage, the couple were living in Monmouthshire, and his father stated his name as Carl H. W. Grasdorff, giving his place of birth as Germany, about 1844, while his mother gave hers as Cardiff, about 1857.
 Grasdorff was naturalized as a British subject under the name of Carl Hermann Wilhelm Grasdorff.
 Mary Ann Grasdorff's maiden name of Piddill, suitably improved, later provided their son's stage name.

 In 1892, Grasdorff was listed as "Grasdorff, Carl H. W., Newport, Monmouthshire, and Bute Docks, Cardiff, Sailing and Steamship Broker, Coal Exporter, and Managing Steamship Owner".

 Both parents were living in Clapham in 1901.